The Stochastic Solution to a Cauchy Problem for Degenerate Parabolic Equations: Characterizing the Stochastic Solution without Smoothness

-This, together with Lemma~\ref{lem:p-boundary condition}, already shows that \begin{itemize} \item [] $U^*$ is a viscosity subsolution to \eqref{vis X g}, with $U^*(T,\cdot)=g(\cdot)$ and $U^*(\cdot,0)=g(0)$. \item [] $U_*$ is a viscosity supersolution to \eqref{vis X g}, with $U_*(T,\cdot)=g(\cdot)$ and $U_*(\cdot,0)=g(0)$. \end{itemize} At this point, it seems that deriving a viscosity comparison theorem for \eqref{PDE X g} is the final building block for characterizing the stochastic solution $U$ as the unique viscosity solution to \eqref{PDE X g}.
-However, while a viscosity comparison theorem can indeed be proved, we notice that it does not serve our needs.
-To derive a viscosity comparison theorem, local Lipschitz condition on $\sigma$ is indispensable (this is in contrast to deriving a comparison theorem for classical solutions); see e.g. \cite[Section 4.4]{Pham-book-09}.
-Under the local Lipschitz condition on $\sigma$ and \eqref{DS02}, we can indeed establish a viscosity comparison theorem by using the penalization in the proof of Proposition~\ref{prop:comparison}, a dedoubling variable technique (see e.g. \cite[p.78]{Pham-book-09}), and Ishii's lemma (see e.g. \cite[Lemma 4.4.6 and Remark 4.4.9]{Pham-book-09}).
-However, deriving this viscosity comparison theorem is superfluous in our case, as local Lipschitz condition on $\sigma$ already implies that $U$ is smooth (Theorem~\ref{thm:E[] is classical}) and we can characterize $U$ as the unique classical solution to \eqref{PDE X g} under \eqref{DS02} (Theorem~\ref{thm:exist and unique}).
+Another interesting approach is stochastic Perron's method introduced in \cite{BS12}.
+The authors discover that, when $g$ is bounded, the function $v^-_g(t,x)$ in \eqref{v^-<U} and $v^+_g(t,x):= \inf\{u(t,x):u\in\mathcal{U}^+_g\}$ are well-defined, and satisfy the viscosity subsolution property and viscosity supersolution property, respectively, for the equation \eqref{vis X g}; recall the notation in Subsection~\ref{subsec:continuity at bdd}.
+By construction, $v^-_g\le \E^{t,x}[g(X^{t,x}_T)]\le v^+_g$ holds for any weak solution to \eqref{SDE X}.
+As a result, a viscosity comparison theorem for \eqref{PDE X g} again characterizes $U$ as the unique viscosity solution to \eqref{PDE X g}.
+Note that this approach does not even require a priori the uniqueness in distribution of weak solutions to \eqref{SDE X}.

-Therefore, we choose not to pursue viscosity characterization any further, considering that our goal is to find a characterization for $U$ when it is not smooth, instead of another characterization when it is smooth.
+While a viscosity comparison theorem can indeed be proved, we notice that it does not serve our needs.
+To derive a viscosity comparison theorem, a local Lipschitz condition on $\sigma$ is indispensable (this is in contrast to deriving a comparison theorem for classical solutions); see e.g. \cite[Section 4.4]{Pham-book-09}.
+Under the local Lipschitz condition on $\sigma$ and \eqref{DS02}, one can establish a viscosity comparison theorem by using the penalization in the proof of Proposition~\ref{prop:comparison}, a dedoubling variable technique (see e.g. \cite[p.78]{Pham-book-09}), and Ishii's lemma (see e.g. \cite[Lemma 4.4.6 and Remark 4.4.9]{Pham-book-09}).
+However, a local Lipschitz condition on $\sigma$ already implies that $U$ is smooth (by Theorem~\ref{thm:E[] is classical}), and we can thus characterize $U$ as the unique classical solution to \eqref{PDE X g} under \eqref{DS02}, as in Theorem~\ref{thm:exist and unique}.
+Deriving a viscosity comparison theorem is then superfluous.
+In view of this, we choose not to pursue viscosity characterization any further.

-\subsection{Characterize $U$ as a limit of smooth stochastic solutions}
+\subsection{Characterize $U$ as a Limit of Smooth Stochastic Solutions}

-Since we assume that $\sigma$ is continuous, it clearly satisfies \eqref{H1}.
-Let us now approximate $\sigma$ by a sequence $\{\sigma_n\}$ of continuous functions such that
+Assume that $\sigma$ is a positive continuous function defined on $(0,\infty)$.
+We approximate $\sigma$ by a sequence $\{\sigma_n\}$ of positive continuous functions such that